 - UW Seattle and UW Bothell students seeking to transfer to UW Tacoma also need to have a transfer application on file to be considered for admission.

-- If you are not admitted to UWT, you cannot be admitted to the CES/EE major, but you may hold off on accepting your offer of admission to UWT until you have your program admissions decision.
+- If you are not admitted to UWT, you cannot be admitted to the CENGR/EE major, but you may hold off on accepting your offer of admission to UWT until you have your program admissions decision.

 - Transfer students at Washington State community colleges are encouraged to pursue the Associate in Science - Transfer Track 2 to meet the admission requirements.
 Use the UW Course Equivalency Guide to determine the equivalent prerequisites at your school.